pekrau/CouchDB2/README.md

 ### `db.put_attachment(doc, content, filename=None, content_type=None)`

-Add or update the given file as an attachment to the given document in the database.
+Adds or updates the given file as an attachment to the given document in the database.

 - `content` is a string or a file-like object.